 The fallacy, however, in this procedure is apparent.
 Potency, form, and act are constituents of what is known by experience, understanding, and judgment, where potency corresponds to the experiencing, form to the understanding, and act to the judging.
-Quite clearly, then, potency itself is not known by experiencing, understanding, a nd judgment, and so it is not composed of a further potency, form, and act.
-But if this is so, then, there is a profound difference between discourse about horses and dogs and discourse about potency, form, and act: for from the former through the rules of metaphysical equivalence one arrives at constituent potencies, forms, and acts; but from the latter one cannot legitimately proceed to a repetition of the analysis with respect to the elements themselves.
-It is this difference that is expressed in traditional metaphysics when it is affirmed that, while horses and dogs exist and change, potency, form, and act are, not what exists or changes, but that by which are constituted the beings that exist and change.
+Quite clearly, then, potency itself is not known by experience, understanding, and judgment, and so it is not composed of a further 2 potency, form, and act.
+But if this is so, then gradication there is a profound difference between discourse about horses and dogs and discourse about potency, & form, and act; for from the former through the ruless of metaphysical equivalence one arrives at constituent potencies, forms, and acts; but from the latter one cannot legitimately proceed to a repetition of the analysis with respect to the elements themselves.
+It is this difference that is expressed in traditional meraphysics when it is affirmed that, while horses and dogs exist and change, potency, form, and act are, not what did b exists or changes, but that by which are constituted the beings that exist or change.